fsharp/fslang-design/FSharp-7.0/FS-1124-interfaces-with-static-abstract-members.md

          static member op_Addition(x: C, y: C) = C()
 ```

-Static abstract methods may not be declared in classes.
+Static abstract methods may not be declared in classes, abstract classes, or structs.

 Static virtual methods can be called directly on interfaces.